arjun1194/Java-Algorithms/pairSumEqual/README.txt

-This algorithm prints pairs of numbers which have their sum equal.
+This program takes input as an array and prints all the pairs whose sum is equal